axelarnetwork/axelarate-community/README.md

 Optional flags:
 -r, --root          Local directory to store testnet data in (IMPORTANT: this directory is removed and recreated if --reset-chain is set)

---reset-chain       Delete local data to do a clean connect to the testnet
+--reset-chain       Delete local data to do a clean connect to the testnet (If you participated in an older version of the testnet)

 ```
-See https://hub.docker.com/repository/docker/axelarnet/axelar-core and https://hub.docker.com/repository/docker/axelarnet/tofnd for the latest available versions of the docker images.
+See TESTNET RELEASE.md for the latest available versions of the docker images.

 You can get the latest version and save it to variables:
 ```